aaronk2002/AttentionMD/real-data/README.md

 # Real Data Experiments for "Optimizing Attention with Mirror Descent: Generalized Max-Margin Token Selection" Paper

 This folder contains the code for the experiments that uses the [Stanford Large Movie Dataset](https://ai.stanford.edu/~amaas/data/sentiment/).
-To run the experiments, you must first download the dataset from their website and get the tokenizer.
+The experiment requires you to first download the dataset from their website as a .tar file.
-For the tokenizer, you can run the `tokenizer_downloader.ipynb`, this is optional as the repo will already have the tokenizer downloaded in the `tokenizer` folder.
-For the dataset, once you have downloaded the .tar file, unzip and move the `test` and `train` folder into a new folder called `dataset/imdb_larger`, now you are ready to run the experiment.
+Once you have downloaded the .tar file, unzip and move the `test` and `train` folder into a new folder called `dataset/imdb_larger`.
+This experiment will train several models and save them in the `results` folder, and to make the saving process successful, you must first make a `results/3` directory, and make a `masked_first`, `masked_mean`, and `mean` directories in each of `results/1.1`, `results/2`, and `results/3`.

 To run the experiment, simply run the bash scripts in the `bash_scripts` folder, each of them trains 10 models with randomized initialization using either $\ell_{1.1}$, $\ell_2$, or $\ell_3$-MD and one of the three token representation aggregation methods described in the paper.
 There are 9 possible combination of algorithm and aggregation, hence 9 different bash scripts.
 Each of the resulting model and training and testing losses and accuracy history are stored in `results`.
 You can then get the average and standard deviation test accuracy for each of the 9 different settings using `test_acc.ipynb`, visualize the histogram of parameters for the model using `histogram.ipynb`, and the resulting attention map using `attn_map.ipynb`.

+We recommend using GPUs to run the training scripts as each epoch could take around half an hour to run when we only used CPUs.
+We used V100 GPUs specifically, provided by [MIT Supercloud](https://supercloud.mit.edu/acknowledging-mit-supercloud/)

+## Additional Details

 These scripts run the `train.py` python script using configurations from `config`, and if you would like to use different configurations, here are some of the configuration parameters that you can tinker around with along with their explanations:
 - `n_embd`: int, the dimensionality of token embeddings